-This Privacy Notice is intended to provide information about how the school will use (or "process") personal data about individuals including: its staff; its current, past and prospective pupils; and their parents, carers or guardians (referred to in this Notice as "parents").
+This Privacy Notice is intended to provide information about how the school will collect, use and hold (or "process") personal data about individuals including its current, past and prospective pupils; and their parents, carers or guardians (referred to in this policy as "parents").
+Collectively, we refer to these individuals in the Privacy Notice as the School's community.

-This information is provided in accordance with the rights of individuals under Data Protection Law to understand how their data is used.
-Staff, parents and pupils are all encouraged to read this Notice and understand the School's obligations to its entire community.
+This makes the school a data controller of your personal information and this information is provided because Data Protection Law gives individuals rights to understand how their data is used.
+Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.
+Please note the school has a separate Data Protection Policy and Privacy Notice applicable to its employees and other staff.

-This Privacy Notice applies alongside any other information the School may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example when collecting data via an online or paper form.

-This Notice also applies in addition to the School's other relevant terms and conditions and policies, including:
+This Privacy Notice also applies in addition to the School's other relevant terms and conditions and policies, including:

-- any contract between the School and its staff or the parents of pupils; - the School's policy on taking, storing and using images of children; - the School's CCTV policy; - the School's record keeping policy; - the School's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the School's IT policies, including its Acceptable Use policy.
+- any contract between the school and the parents of pupils; - the school's policy on taking, storing and using images of children; - the school's CCTV policy; - the school's safeguarding, pastoral, or health and safety policies, including as to how concerns or incidents are recorded; and - the school's IT policies.

-Anyone who works for, or acts on behalf of, the School (including staff, volunteers, governors and service providers) should also be aware of and comply with this Notice, which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) will be subject to suitable training and/or policies commensurate with their role.